klauspost/rawspeed/README.md

 RawSpeed is not at the moment a separate library, so you have to include it in your project directly.

 ## Source Code
 You can download the latest version [here](https://github.com/klauspost/rawspeed).
-You will need to include the “RawSpeed” and “data” folder in your own project.
+You will need to include the `RawSpeed` and `data` folder in your own project.

 This includes a Microsoft Visual Studio project to build a test application.
 The test application uses [libgfl](http://www.xnview.com/en/gfl.html) to output 16 bit images.
 This library is not required for your own implementation though.